Never skip a confusing step to “come back to it later.”

 So far you have only done system calls, which call functions in the fake “operating system” to do input and output.
 But you can call regular functions as well.
 The instruction to do this is jal, which stands for jump and link.
 (We’ll learn why soon.)

-The display can operate in two modes: classic mode, which is backwards compatible with all the assignments I’ve given for the past, like, 5 years; or enhanced mode, which is being used for the first time this semester and has a bunch of new features we’ll be making use of.
+The display can operate in two modes: classic mode, which is backwards compatible with all the assignments I’ve given for the past, like, 5 years; or enhanced mode, which has a bunch of new features we’ll be making use of.

 We have to do some special stores into some of the MMIO addresses in order to make the switch.
 That’s what the display_init function does for us.